Bitcoin Is Losing the Payments War

 To get someone onto Bitcoin payments, you're really asking them to do a few things at once.
 Stop using the thing that pays them rewards.
 Start spending an asset they bought because we told them it would go up.
 And then deal with the accounting and tax implications of every single one of those transactions.

-Bitcoiners would use these rails occasionally strictly based on ideology, but realistically, Bitcoin-to-Bitcoin payments and their “dollar exchange” equivalents would need to offer something like 5% cash back rewards or greater to start to move the needle in terms of adoption.
+On top of that, their near-term use would be negligible.
+Bitcoiners may use it occasionally strictly for ideological reasons, but realistically, Bitcoin-to-Bitcoin payments and their “dollar exchange” equivalents would need to offer rewards like 5% cash back or more to even move the needle.
 Starting from zero, I’m not sure how we can make those economics make sense.
-So in reality, it seems like our strategy is force people down the rabbit hole —> become Bitcoiners —> use Bitcoin rails out of goodwill because it’s “better” for our collective future —> dollar (fiat) becomes obsolete.
-I don’t think that’s a realistic strategy.
+So in reality, it seems like our current strategy is:

 There needs to be a bridge technology that catalyzes this move away from dollars.
-One that gets us off government run rails, but solves issues today for incumbents open to digitally native value exchange.
+One that gets us off government-run rails, but solves issues today for incumbents open to digitally native value exchange.

 So how do we catch up?

 So to start, I propose that instead of asking "how can we get users to use Bitcoin today?"
-We ask, ”how can we use Bitcoin to solve problems users have today?”
+We ask, ”How can we use Bitcoin to solve problems users have today?”

 And if users still live in dollars, then the first job is obvious: Trojan horse the dollar and get Bitcoin underneath its digital settlement.

 I understand why.
 A whole lot of Bitcoin’s appeal is that it makes up for the failures of the dollar.
-It has a set inflation schedule so it’s a finite resource, and it’s completely decentralized, permission-less, and censorship resistant, all of which the dollar lacks.
+It has a set inflation schedule, so it’s a finite resource, and it’s completely decentralized, permissionless, and censorship-resistant, all of which the dollar lacks.

 A cheat code to mass adoption